dmbarbour/glas/docs/GlasDesign.md

             abcde..1    63 bits
             00000..0     unused

-This allows for reasonably efficient representation of labeled data.
-We can also easily encode integers into stems.
-However, we might further extend the Node representation to more efficiently encode arrays and other useful types.
+This allows for reasonable representation of labeled data.
+We may similarly encode integers into stems.
+However, we will further extend the Node to efficiently encode embedded binaries and other useful types.

 ### Integers